janholstjensen/rdkit4excel/doc/INSTALL.md

 RDKitXL.tlb
 ```

-You should not need to re-register the type library and COM service on end user's PCs.
+You should not have to re-register the type library and COM service on end user PCs.

 ## 32-bit Excel and 64-bit Conda